tier4/AutowareArchitectureProposal.iv/system/velodyne_monitor/Readme.md

 ## Purpose

-This node monitors the status of Velodyne.
+This node monitors the status of Velodyne LiDARs.
 The result of the status is published as diagnostics.

 ## Inner-workings / Algorithms